-Suppose that $\xi_t$, for $t\in [0,1]$, is a smooth family of contact structures on a closed manifold $X$.
+Suppose that $\xi_t$ for $t\in [0,1]$ is a smooth family of contact structures on a closed manifold $X$.
 We can choose a smooth family of $1$-forms $\alpha_t$ defining $\xi_t$.
-Using the Moser technique, one can prove that there exists a smooth family $\psi_t$ of self-diffeomorphisms of $X$ with $\psi_0=Id_X$ such that $\psi^*\alpha_t=f_t\alpha_0$, for smooth functions $f_t$ on $X$ \cite{MS2}.
-This implies the following theorem of J.~W.~Gray \cite{Gr}. \begin{thm} Let $\xi_t, t\in [0,1]$, be a smooth family of contact structures on a closed manifold $X$.
-Then there exists an isotopy $\psi_t, t\in [0,1]$, of diffeomorphisms of $X$ such that $\psi_t^*\xi_t=\xi_0$. \end{thm} Because of this theorem, we call contact structures $\xi, \xi'$ which can be deformed into each other by a smooth family of contact structures {\em isotopic}.
-We call almost contact structures {\em homotopic}, if they can be connected by a smooth family of almost contact structures.
+Using the Moser technique one can prove that there exists a smooth family $\psi_t$ of orientation preserving self-diffeomorphisms of $X$ with $\psi_0=\text{Id}_X$ such that $\psi^*\alpha_t=f_t\alpha_0$, for smooth functions $f_t$ on $X$ \cite{MS2}.
+This implies the following theorem of J.~W.~Gray \cite{Gr}. \begin{thm} Let $\xi_t$, with $t\in [0,1]$, be a smooth family of contact structures on a closed manifold $X$.
+Then there exists an isotopy $\psi_t$, $t\in [0,1]$, of orientation preserving self-diffeomorphisms of $X$ such that $\psi_t^*\xi_t=\xi_0$. \end{thm} Because of this theorem we call contact structures $\xi, \xi'$ which can be deformed into each other by a smooth family of contact structures {\em isotopic}.
+We call almost contact structures {\em homotopic} if they can be connected by a smooth family of almost contact structures.
 The contact structures in an isotopy class or the almost contact structures in a homotopy class all have the same Chern classes.
 We can also consider (almost) contact structures $\xi,\xi'$ which are permuted by an orientation-preserving self-diffeomorphism $\psi$ of $X$, in the sense that $\psi^*\xi'=\xi$.

-\begin{defn} We call almost contact structures and contact structures on an oriented manifold $X$ {\em equivalent}, if they can be made identical by a combination of deformations (homotopies and isotopies, respectively) and by orientation-preserving self-diffeomorphisms of $X$. \end{defn}
+\begin{defn} We call almost contact structures and contact structures on an oriented manifold $X$ {\em equivalent} if they can be made identical by a combination of deformations (homotopies and isotopies, respectively) and orientation preserving self-diffeomorphisms of $X$. \end{defn}

-The existence question for {\em almost contact structures} on 5-manifolds was settled by the following theorem of Gray \cite{Gr}. \begin{thm} Let $X$ be a closed, orientable 5-manifold.
+The existence question for {\em almost contact structures} on 5-manifolds was settled by the following theorem of Gray \cite{Gr}. \begin{thm} Let $X$ be a closed orientable 5-manifold.
 Then $X$ admits an almost contact structure if and only if $W_3(X)=0$. \end{thm} Here $W_3(X)\in H^3(X)$ is the third integral Stiefel-Whitney class, defined as the image of $w_2(X)$ under the Bockstein homomorphism.

 The existence of {\em contact structures} on simply-connected 5-manifolds was proved by H.~Geiges \cite{Ge}.
 He also proved a classification theorem for almost contact structures on simply-connected 5-manifolds up to homotopy: